A native of Dublin, Ireland, Professor Padraig O’Malley has devoted his life to peacemaking.

 McCormack Dean Stephen Crosby describes Professor O’Malley as the embodiment of Chancellor J. Keith Motley’s vision “to have the university engaged in the world around us.”

 O’Malley has earned a global reputation for breaking deadlocks by bringing together mortal enemies to sit down and discuss their religious, racial, and political differences.
-O’Malley was instrumental in organizing:
+O’Malley helped facilitate:

 - The Amherst Conference on Northern Ireland (1975)